Phoebe.

 5. Promotes eco-friendly practices and contributes to a more sustainable urban transportation system

-1. The collection of user data for navigation + rewards purposes my raise privacy concerns
+1. The collection of user data for navigation + rewards purposes may raise privacy concerns

 2. The app may inadvertently contribute to digital inequality if not accessible to all socioeconomic groups